 They use the money for purchasing new inventory, working capital, expanding their businesses.
 Or simply to consolidate their debt.

 The Lending Club timeline has included some rough patches that you should be aware of

-Every successful company has gone through challenges and dark times along its history.
+Every successful company has gone through challenges and Lending Club is no different.

 The company went through a scandal in 2016 that led to the resignation of the company's founder and former CEO.

 Three of the firm's other managers also were fired or resigned in relation to internal discrepancies.

 In April 2016, an employee at Lending Club reported that the dates on approximately $3 million of the company's loans appeared to have been altered.

 The company's internal auditor consulted with an outside firm to investigate.